Four Principles for Physically Interpretable World Models

-\looseness=-1 A major challenge of modern world models is \textit{their lack of physical interpretability}: usually the latent state cannot be easily mapped to physical quantities (e.g., pose or velocity).
-This limits their use in classical model-based autonomy and the design of physically-grounded rewards for RL.
-We also cannot obtain physical guarantees from reachability analysis based on world models~\cite{katz_verification_2022}.
-The core reason for this uninterpretability is that deep learning thrives on distributed representations, in which each feature is partially encoded in multiple latent variables~\cite{hinton_learning_1986}.
+\looseness=-1 A major challenge of modern world models is their lack of \textit{physical interpretability}.
+We define it as the degree to which a model's learned latent space corresponds meaningfully to the underlying physics: (a) how well latent embeddings map to physical variables, and (b) how closely latent dynamics emulate physical processes.
+Without sufficient physical interpretability, a world model offers limited utility in classical model-based autonomy and the design of physically grounded rewards for RL.
+We also cannot obtain physical guarantees from reachability analysis based on world models~\cite[]{katz_verification_2022}.
+The core reason for this uninterpretability is that deep learning thrives on distributed representations, in which each feature is partially encoded in multiple latent variables~\cite[]{hinton_learning_1986}.
 This challenge is further complicated by partial online observability of the physical state and the difficulty of precisely labeling the data (e.g., indicating which state is riskier in a video).

 \looseness=-1 This paper calls for a paradigm shift from \textit{physically informed} world models to \textit{physically interpretable} ones.
 The former use symbolic physical knowledge to make learning more effective, efficient, and generalizable.
 The latter creates neuro-symbolic latent representations with explicit physical meaning, thus subsuming physically informed approaches.
 Physically meaningful representations bring in a plethora of desirable qualities such as reliability, verifiability, and debuggability.